Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 turnout - the total number of voting tokens (does not include conviction)

-electorate - the total number of SOLAR tokens issued in the network
+electorate - the total number of AXC tokens issued in the network
 ```

 ##### Super-Majority Approve